grahamvickers/sportchek_cms/README.md

 Using MAMP/ WAMP:

 Move the project folder into either your 'htdocs' or 'WWW' folder within MAMP or WAMP.
 Then navigate to your MAMP or WAMP server page and select the project.

+Next, go to your phpmyadmin page and create a new database named 'db_sportchek'.
+Then import the database "db_sportchek" from the db folder in the proect folder.

+After the upload is completed, you will now be able to access the backend CMS.

 ## Built With